Publication

 Conditions for direct marketing by telephone to corporate subscribers (excludes automated calls)

-Since the ECA does not differentiate between natural and legal entities, the same rules apply with respect to corporate subscribers.
-Thus, such telephone calls are allowed only subject to the consent of the subscribers.
-As is the case with individual subscribers, telephone directory indexing is a way, provided for by the law, of expressing consent to receiving unsolicited commercial communications.
+Before the amendments to the ECA at the end of 2021, the ECA did not differentiate between natural persons and legal entities.
+Thus, such telephone calls were allowed only subject to the consent of the subscribers.
+As is the case with individual subscribers, telephone directory indexing is a way, provided for in the law, of expressing consent to receiving unsolicited commercial communications.
+In 2021, a major change in the regulatory framework was adopted where subscribers in this context means only consumers – i.e., natural persons.

 Exemptions and other issues